denravonska/avrcpp/README.md

 # Design goals
 - The library should be easier to use than raw register manipulation.
-- The library should not introduce overhead.
+- The implementation should try to minimize overhead.

+## Pros
+- More readable.
+- Allows for flexible refactoring.
+- Reduced risk of typos.

+## Cons
+- Still not as efficient as manual register handling.

 # Example
 ## Pins on the same port